NEW TO SCOUTING FREQUENTLY ASKED QUESTIONS

 Q. Is Scouting safe?

-A. Yes, Programs are designed to follow a strict set of rules and policies.
+A. Yes, all scouting programs are designed to follow a strict set of Young Protection rules and policies.
 Every registered adult in scouting is required to complete a youth protection training course and a criminal background check.
+We follow “Two Deep leadership” at all times, which means no youth is ever alone with a only one adult.
 For more information visit the following website: www.scouting.org/training/youth-protection

 Q. What is the required age for joining Scouts?

-A. Your son can join if he is at least 11 years old, or has completed fifth grade, but has not reached age 18.
+A. Your child can join if he or she is at least 11 years old, or has completed fifth grade, but has not reached age 18.
 Scouts who were Cub scouts can join prior to age 11 and completing fifth grade if they have earned the Arrow of Light.

-Q. My son was not a cub scout; therefore, boy scout is new to him, where can I learn more about scouting?
+Q. My child was not a cub scout; therefore, scouting is new to him, where can I learn more about scouting?

-A. You can learn more about scouting by visiting the Boy Scouts of America website at www.scouting.org
+A. You can learn more about scouting by visiting the BSA Scouts website at www.scouting.org

 Q. How does your program work?